I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbcamdi/ns-usbcamdi-pusbcamd-interface.md

 </dl>

 ## -remarks
 <p>The camera minidriver may obtain the USBCAMD_INTERFACE entry points at any point after it has received <a href="https://msdn.microsoft.com/library/windows/hardware/ff568182">SRB_INITIALIZATION_COMPLETE</a>.
 The IRP for acquiring a USBCAMD_INTERFACE is <a href="https://msdn.microsoft.com/library/windows/hardware/ff551687">IRP_MN_QUERY_INTERFACE</a> and must be sent at IRQL = PASSIVE_LEVEL.
 Typically, a camera minidriver obtains the addresses of the USBCAMD_INTERFACE entry points once toward the end of the initialization of the camera minidriver.
-The members of the USBCAMD_INTERFACE structure are filled with the minidriver's entry points as described in <a href="NULL">Acquiring USBCAMD2 Features</a>
+The members of the USBCAMD_INTERFACE structure are filled with the minidriver's entry points as described in <a href="https://msdn.microsoft.com/39db38a8-8279-4c61-9010-cc6d4767efc2">Acquiring USBCAMD2 Features</a>
 </p>

 <p><b>USBCAMD_INTERFACE</b> is not supported in the original USBCAMD.</p>